-BIOLOGICAL SCIENCE WITH LAB BIO 130
+BIO 130 BIOLOGICAL SCIENCE WITH LAB

 The properties of living matter, the diversity and community relations of living organisms are introduced.
 The concepts of organisms, energy requirements, genetic mechanisms, development and reproduction are stressed.
 Elementary practice in microscopy, dissection and other tools in biology study are included in the laboratory sessions.
-Lecture and laboratory.

-INTRODUCTION TO COMPUTERS CMS 130
+CMS 130 INTRODUCTION TO PERSONAL COMPUTERS

 The Course is taught using the Microsoft Office textbook.
 It is an introduction to the basic functions of a personal computer and its operating system.
-This course includes hands-on exercises with word processing, spreadsheets, The textbook consists of 31 lessons that introduce the basics of using Word, Excel, Access, and database.
-PowerPoint, Outlook, Publisher, and FrontPage programs.
+This course includes hands-on exercises with word processing, spreadsheets, and database.
+The textbook consists of 31 lessons that introduce the basics of using Word, Excel, Access, PowerPoint, Outlook, Publisher, and FrontPage programs.
 The student will learn to operate effectively within the desktop environment and will be able to manage and organize files and directories/folders as well as know how to copy, move and delete files and folders.
-The course is designed to teach students how to create, edit and design documents and presentations in Microsoft's operating system.
+The course is designed to teach students how to create, edit and design documents and presentations in Microsoft Office.